 At the Hunterian Art Gallery, you will find the Mackintosh House, with its historically important interior.
 Built in the 1960s near the former home of Glasgow’s most famous architect Sir Charles Rennie Mackintosh and his wife, the artist Margaret Macdonald Mackintosh.

-The modern building is attached to the Glasgow University gallery complex and has meticulously re-assembled the interiors of the Mackintosh’s home.
+The modern building is attached to the Glasgow University gallery complex and has meticulously re-assembled the interiors of Mackintosh’s home.